Philadelphia, PA Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

 Yes, Philadelphia has net metering.
-Pennsylvania requires all investor-owned utilities — including PECO, which serves most of Philadelphia — to offer 1-to-1 net metering.
-This means for every kilowatt-hour (kWh) your solar panels send back to the grid, you receive a full retail-rate credit on your bill.
+Philadelphia is served by PECO, which is required by Pennsylvania law to offer 1-to-1 net metering to residential solar customers.
+For every kilowatt-hour your solar panels send to the grid, you receive a full retail-rate credit on your bill.

 Excess credits roll over month to month throughout the year.

-At the end of PECO’s annual true-up period (following the May billing cycle), any remaining unused credits are compensated at the Price to Compare (PTC) rate — approximately 8–9 cents/kWh — and your account resets to zero.
-Net metering is one of the most valuable ongoing solar benefits available to Philadelphia homeowners.
+At the end of PECO’s net metering year (following the May billing cycle), any remaining surplus is settled at the Price to Compare (PTC) rate — approximately 8–9 cents/kWh — and your account resets to zero.